28 Mar 2019 • BLOG - News

-Originally developed at Yahoo!, DomainKeys Identified Mail has become a global standard in email security and is, together with its sister SPF, absolutely necessary to implement by anyone serious about mailing, especially if you want to send blast emails.
-In this post, we’ll show you how to setup DKIM and make your email more secure.
+Have no fear—we’re here to help you understand.
+Originally developed at Yahoo!, DomainKeys Identified Mail has become a global standard in email security and is, together with its sister SPF, an absolutely necessary tool for anyone serious about mailing, especially anyone sending blast emails.
+In this post, we’ll show you how to set up DKIM and make your email more secure.

 What is DKIM?

 DomainKeys Identified Mail, or DKIM, is an authentication protocol that links a domain name to a message.
 The protocol allows you to sign your email with your domain name.
-The purpose of the DKIM protocol is not only to prove that the domain name has not been usurped, but also that the message has not been altered during transmission.
+The purpose of the DKIM protocol is not only to prove that the domain name has not been falsely used by others, but also that the message has not been altered during transmission.

-DKIM is in theory quite simple.
+Using DKIM is quite simple.
 It relies on asymmetric encryption and therefore works with any tool developed for such a use.
-First one has to generate a private/public key pair.
-Then the public part of the key has to be put as a TXT record to the domain which is used as the sender address.
+First you have to generate a private/public key pair.
+Then, you have to enter the public part of the key as a TXT record to the domain which is used as the sender address.
 The private key is then used to create a signature for each email.
 The signature is basically a hash code and computed by taking the content of the email and combining it with the private key using a security algorithm.
 The signature is then saved as a header of the email.

 When a receiving SMTP server detects such a header, it looks up the public part of the key by asking the domain name system (DNS) for the TXT record.
 One of the beauties of asymmetric encryption is that the keys are like brothers: they share DNA.
 Using the public key, anyone can tell whether the email was sent by the owner of the domain or not.
 If this check fails or if the header and therefore the signature does not exist, many email service providers raise an alarm and may, depending on the volume of email sent, decide to mark this email as spam or even to block the sender IP address.